arunravi728/Papyrus/content/Threads.md

 ### Open Questions

-1. When a operating system context switches, does it operate on threads or processes?
+1. When an operating system context switches, does it operate on threads or processes?
 If it operates on processes, how does it decide which thread to run?